Blendify/blender-manual/trunk/blender_docs/manual/game_engine/introduction.rst

 Use Cases and Sample Games
 ==========================

-Blender has its own built in Game Engine that allows you to create interactive 3D applications or simulations.
+Blender has its own built-in Game Engine that allows you to create interactive 3D applications or simulations.
 The major difference between Game Engine and the conventional Blender system is in the rendering process.
 In the normal Blender engine, images and animations are built off-line -- once rendered they cannot be modified.